-Honey contains a little amount of hydrogen peroxide which helps to lighten hair.
-Mixing it with vinegar adds some acidity and works synergistically as natural bleaching agents.
+Honey contains a little amount of hydrogen peroxide which helps to lighten the hair.
+Mixing it with vinegar adds some acidity and works synergistically as a natural bleaching agent.

-This mixture if used alone will work effectively but may need to some hair damage, so incorporate a little olive or coconut oil.
+While this mixture will work effectively when used alone, it may damage hair, so it's best to incorporate a little olive or coconut oil.

 Wash and condition your hair, let it drip dry.
 Mix the ingredients together You want to leave the mixture on overnight and then wash it out in the morning.
 There is no need to sit in the sunlight.

 This mixture works because honey has a small trace of hydrogen peroxide which is a lightening agent.
 Cinnamon and cardamom along with the extra virgin olive oil help to boost the lightening effect.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.